Student Assistance Fund

 About the Student Assistance Fund (SAF)

 The Student Assistance Fund provides financial assistance for full-time higher education students who are experiencing financial difficulties while attending college.

-The Student Assistance Fund is part supported by the Irish Government and the European Social Fund as part of the ESF Programme for Employability, Inclusion and Learning 2014-2020.
+The Student Assistance Fund is partly supported by the Irish Government and the European Social Fund as part of the ESF Programme for Employability, Inclusion and Learning 2014-2020.

 The Student Assistance Fund provides a further source of funding for higher education students in addition to the Student Grant.